Dinghies have been racing at PYC since the club was established back in 1923.

 The move to plastic and GRP seen the introduction of faster, lighter boats such as the Laser, Laser 2, Lark, 420, 470 & 505’s before moving to the Skiff and Foam sandwich construction era of the past 20 years when PYC has seen a variety of boats such as the Buzz, ISO, Boss, B14, RS 600, RS 800, Blaze, Phantom.
 Even a 49er and an 18 foot Skiff can be seen leaving the beach at times!

-PYC went through a spell of no dinghy sailing activity for a few years in the late 90’s but we are in the process of rebuilding our dinghy fleet with a few die hard dinghy sailors and occasional racers.
-We also introduced sail training which was aimed mainly at youth sailors to start with, but now opening up to adults also, and this is run by some keen club volunteers aimed at keeping the sport alive at Gellyswick Bay.
+PYC went through a spell of no dinghy sailing activity for a few years in the late 90’s but we are in the process of rebuilding our dinghy fleet with over 20 boats competing with a die hard dinghy sailors and occasional racers.
+We became an RYA Recognised Training Centre in 2003 with sail training which was aimed mainly at youth sailors to start with, but now opening up to adults also, and this is run by some keen club volunteers aimed at keeping the sport alive at Gellyswick Bay (click here)

 Visiting competitors and their families can be assured of a warm welcome in true Pembrokeshire fashion at our superb Clubhouse on the Milford Haven Waterway.